Solving stinks

 5. Are night nappies being prewashed in the machine the day they come off the bum?
 This really works.
 If the nappy is only hand rinsed and left in a basket, the chances of build up are quite high.
 See our wash page on how to wash night nappies.

 6. Do you have hard water?
 Nappies must be washed at 40`C if hard water is present.
-Powder detergent must be used and 10% bit more.
+Powder detergent must be used and 10% more than the recommended amount.
 Never wash our covers on 40`C. You can add the covers to clothes below 30`C.